jpdias/jpdias.github.io/_posts/2019-11-30-bsides-lx-cisco.md

 description: "Write-up of a sidequest challenge by Cisco/Talos during BSidesLisbon 2019"
 ---

-BSides is the biggest security-wise event in Portugal, with two days of talks, workshops, a CTF competition, and lots more.
+BSides is the biggest security dedicated event in Portugal, with two days of talks, workshops, a CTF competition, and lots more.
 During BSides, some *sidequests* ranging from raffles to challenges appear that can give you prizes*!* This is a write-up of one of those challenges by Cisco/Talos.

 <!--more-->